akheron/optics-ts/README.md

 // }
 ```

 `.guard()` is another method that creates a prism.
-Use it to match on
-the branches of discriminated unions:
+It's a generalization
+of `.optional()` in the sense that you can match on any branch of a
+union type instead of just the non-`undefined` part:

 ```typescript
 interface Square {